 - You’re not allowed any food or drink within the castle walls and the only snack stalls you’ll find are at the base of the hill.

 - The museum organises activities for children during the holidays.
-When we visited, the kids coloured in pictures.
-For more information on when these activities are held, see the website.

 Below the castle is the Altar de la Patria (The Altar of the Homeland), a white marble monument dedicated to the six Niños Héroes that died defending Chapultepec Castle.